Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 + + + +

-Capital campaigns are large fundraising initiatives that aim to raise money for a specific project like a new building, an expansion to an existing structure, or the supplication of an endowment.
-They usually last for at least one year but can go on for much longer.
+Capital campaigns allow nonprofits to raise money in a very targeted and purposeful way.
+These are essentially large-scale fundraising initiatives that aim to raise money for a specific project like a new building, an expansion to an existing structure, or the supplication of an endowment.

-Capital campaigns are split into two phases: the quiet phase and the public phase.
+They usually last for at least one year but can go on for much longer, and are typically split into two phases: the quiet phase and the public phase.

 During the quiet phase, a nonprofit solicits companies and major gift donors to try to raise between 60% and 90% of the total goal.